 KSC is filled with history and so much to see and learn.
 You should schedule at least a day, but if you have two even better.
 Tickets are required for entry and can be purchased in advance on their website.

 The major exhibits are the space shuttle exhibit, which holds the actual space shuttle used to take astronauts to space for 30 years!

-You can also take a bus tour to see the actual launch pads that SpaceX and the Apollo Missions launched from.
+You can also take a bus tour to see the actual launch pads from which SpaceX and the Apollo Missions launched.
 The bus will take you over to the Apollo/ Saturn V Center, where you can see the largest rocket ever flown.

 By Stephanie Craig from History Fangirl

-While here, make sure to visit the American Beach Museum which was started to honor the unique culture of the American Beach community.
+While here, make sure to visit the American Beach Museum, which was started to honor the unique culture of the American Beach community.
 Since the beach lacks many historic buildings or businesses, a stop in the museum is the best way for you to understand the history and importance of American Beach.
 To get to American Beach, book a trip to Amelia Island, just north of Jacksonville.
-You can fly into Jacksonville and rent a car, or you can at to your own Florida road trip adventure.
+You can fly into Jacksonville and rent a car or get at on your own Florida road trip adventure.
 Once on the island, you find American Beach on the coast south of Fernandina, Amelia Island’s main town.

 By Terri Markle from Female Solo Trek

-No trip to West Florida is complete with a visit to historic Ybor City outside Tampa, Florida – AKA “Cigar City.”
+No trip to West Florida is complete without a visit to historic Ybor City outside Tampa, Florida – AKA “Cigar City.”
 A popular Ybor City slogan says it all—“Cuba without a passport.”
-The Latin quarter offers is an easy stop on a one-day tour of Tampa.
+The Latin quarter offers an easy stop on a one-day tour of Tampa.